sensorium/Mozzi/README.txt

 DOCUMENTATION

-There's documentation in the doc folder in the Mozzi download and online. (http://sensorium.github.com/Mozzi/doc/html/index.html) There are hints and tips and more help on the Mozzi wiki.
+There's documentation in the doc folder in the Mozzi download and online. (http://sensorium.github.com/Mozzi/doc/html/index.html)

+There are hints and tips and more help on the Mozzi wiki.
 (https://github.com/sensorium/Mozzi/wiki/Hints-and-Tips)

-Also, feel free to submit any issues on the GitHub Mozzi site (https://github.com/sensorium/Mozzi/issues)
+Also, feel free to submit any issues on the GitHub Mozzi site.
-How about sharing Mozzi code snippets?
+(https://github.com/sensorium/Mozzi/issues)

+Share code snippets:
 (https://github.com/sensorium/Mozzi/wiki/Code-Snippets-to-Share)

 CAVEATS

 This code has been tested on Arduino Dumemilanove ATmega328.
 Feedback about performance on other Arduinos welcome.

 Mozzi doesn't play nice with Arduino time functions millis(), micros(), delay(), delayMicroseconds().
 Instead, you can use Mozzi's EventDelay() for scheduling.

 CONTRIBUTIONS / INCLUDED DEPENDENCIES

 Mozzi makes use of the following code:

 Under GPL3: